manassaloi/manassaloi.github.io/_posts/2020-01-06-product-design-links.markdown

 title:  "My favourite posts on designing a new feature"
 ---

  These were written by people who actually designed them.
-You should read these to understand how some of the most popular features got conceived
+You should read these to understand how some of the most popular features got conceived.

 - [Threads in Slack, a long design journey](https://slack.design/threads-in-slack-a-long-design-journey-a7c3f410ecb4)